NSTiwari/Medicine-Scan-with-Gemini/README.md

 # Acknowledgment:
 <img src="https://github.com/NSTiwari/Medicine-Scan-with-Gemini/blob/main/google.png">

 Developed during Google's ML Developer Programs Gemini sprint, this project benefited from generous GCP credits that facilitated its completion.
-We express our gratitude for the support provided.
+We express our gratitude to the MLDP team for the support provided.